rahul-tar/technical-documentation/technical-documentation.md

 - their utility function
 - round parameters (such as the round duration and the length of the warmup period)
-- the name by which the agent will be known (Celia – represented as a female avatar with a female voice, or Watson – represented as a male avatar with a male voice).
+- the name by which the agent will be known (Celia √ê represented as a female avatar with a female voice, or Watson √ê represented as a male avatar with a male voice).
 Agent developers may or may not decide to generate negotiation bids in such a way as to reflect gender.

 An example seller agent that implements this API and others referred to in this Technical Details section, called agent-jok, is provided with the HUMAINE code distribution.